Spondylolysis: Treatment

-Conservative management

 Treatment for spondylolysis ranges from bracing, activity restriction, extension exercises, flexion exercises and deep abdominal strengthening, that is administered through physical therapy.
 The duration of physical therapy a patient receives varies upon the severity of spondylolysis, however typically ranges from three to six months.
 The goal of physical therapy is to minimize movement at the unstable defect of the pars interarticularis.
 Once a patient completes physical therapy, and displays no symptoms or inflammation in the lower back, they are cleared to continue with daily or athletic activities.
 However, a patient may need to maintain a variety of rehabilitation techniques after physical therapy to prevent the recurrence of spondylolysis.

-Deep abdominal co-contraction exercises
+Exercise

 The aim of deep abdominal co-contraction exercises is to train muscles surrounding the lumbar spine which provide stability of the spine.
 Spondylolysis results in a spinal instability and disrupts patterns of co-recruitment between muscle synergies.
 Specifically, local muscles that attach directly to the spine are affected.
 The lumbar multifidus and transversus abdominis play a direct role in stabilizing the lumbar spine.
 Instead the local muscles in individuals with spondylolysis are vulnerable to dysfunction, which results in abnormal spinal stability causing chronic low back pain.
 To compensate, the large torque producing global muscles are used to stabilize the spine.

 In one study, patients are taught to train the co-contraction of deep abdominal muscles and lumbar multifidus in static postures, functional tasks and aerobic activities.
 This technique was shown to reduce pain and functional disability when compared to other conservative treatments.
-These results also had a long- term effect in reducing levels of pain and functional disability.
+These results also had a long-term effect in reducing levels of pain and functional disability.
 This is because motor programming eventually became automatic, and conscious control was no longer needed to contract the deep abdominal muscles during activities.